 For information about the cost of enrollment please go to http://www.purdue.edu/dfa/cost/index.html

 How is funding decided and am I eligible?

 All applicants, whether they are domestic or international, are eligible for funding.
 There is not a separate application process for funding.
 Once you submit a formal application, it will be reviewed by our graduate committee.
 If you satisfy the formal requirements for admission, the committee can recommend your admission.
 Within Civil Engineering the admission decision and funding decision are separate.
 Not all students who are recommended for admission are offered funding.
 The faculty reviewers decide whether or not an applicant would be acceptable for funding and are responsible for making any offers.
 You may contact those faculty members that you are interested in working with to discuss options.

 How can I check the status of my application?

 There are two offices involved in the collection of application materials, the Graduate School and the Civil Engineering Graduate Office.
 You apply using the electronic application system through the Graduate School.
 The Civil Engineering Graduate Office then downloads this information to our own tracking system.
-Once the CE Graduate Office has received transcripts and an applicant file is complete, we review the file.
-Although the Graduate School system does have a mechanism to check the status of your application, it is not regularly updated, since the materials come to Civil Engineering.
-If you wish to check the status of your application, please send an inquiry to firstname.lastname@example.org.
-We do send status updates when your application has moved forward in the process or if we find you are missing information.
+The Graduate School system updates as official materials are received.
+Civil Engineering also sends status updates when your application has moved forward in the process or if we find you are missing information.
 You can also send an inquiry to firstname.lastname@example.org to check the status of your application.